natobits/DeepLearning-WinogradConvolution/README.md

 # DeepLearning-WinogradConvolution
-DeepLearning-WinogradConvolution is a Winograd based kernel for convo
+DeepLearning-WinogradConvolution is a Winograd based kernel for convolutions in deep learning frameworks.
+It's an implementati